scipy-conference/scipy_proceedings/papers/ido_michael/index.rst

    cd playground
    ploomber build

-We can see which are the tasks that ran during this command, how long did it take, and what's the partial percentage of the overall pipeline execution runtime.
+We can see which are the tasks that ran during this command, how long they took to execute, and the contributions of each task to the overall pipeline execution runtime.

 .. image:: images/build-output.png